MACS40700/course_site/content/assignments/assign1.md

 All work will be performed inside a version-controlled GitHub repo.
 Create your project repo by going [to this link on github classroom](https://classroom.github.com/a/fLOfyUGC)

 Be sure to include a link to the original visualization in your critique.
 Submit your critique as a [Markdown](http://daringfireball.net/projects/markdown/basics) formatted document that can be read directly in the repo on GitHub.
 Write either in the original `.md` file or write it as an [R Markdown](http://rmarkdown.rstudio.com/) document rendered using the `github_output` format.

+The repo should be 'nice' in that you need good folder and file name conventions, nice headings for paragraphs, and it's easily readable.

 <!--## Part 2: `ggplot2` and the grammar of graphics (10 points)-->